Full tuition (for 8 months): $7,900

 The 600-hour Apprenticeship Program combines studies from the Ohlone Foundations Course and Herbal Therapeutics programs.
 Offered three days per week, Tuesday–Thursday from 9:30 AM to 4 PM, the Apprenticeship begins on March 11, 2014 and concludes on October 16, 2014.

-Please Note our Registration & Deposit Policy: To apply and secure your space in the program, a non-refundable deposit is required.
+Deposit Policy: To secure your space in the program, a non-refundable deposit is required.
 Full payment of entire tuition is required by first class.
 If the Ohlone Center is not able to guarantee you a space in the program, your deposit will be refunded promptly.

 Camping trip schedule: